MCDReforged/MCDReforged/docs/source/quick_start/install.rst

     pip install mcdreforged

-When a new version of MCDR available, you may upgrade MCDR by:
+When a new version of MCDR is available, you can upgrade MCDR by:

 .. prompt:: bash
     :prompts: (venv) $